Clarence Irvine: Post-war

-B-29B-60-BA Superfortress Pacusan Dreamboat (44-84061).
+B-29B-60-BA Superfortress Pacusan Dreamboat (44–84061).
 Colonel Irvine and his crew made an unrefueled non-stop 9,500-mile flight from Honolulu to Cairo over the Arctic in 39 hours, 36 minutes.

-Irvine returned to what was now Wright-Patterson Air Force Base in 29 October 1951, during the Korean War, as the deputy commander of the Air Materiel Command for production and weapons systems.
+Irvine returned to what was now Wright-Patterson Air Force Base on 29 October 1951, during the Korean War, as the deputy commander of the Air Materiel Command for production and weapons systems.
 In this role he was responsible for the new generation of jet fighters and bombers.
 He was part of nearly every major Air Force production program, but was particularly involved with the development of the Boeing B-47 Stratojet and Boeing B-52 Stratofortress bombers.
 He then became the deputy chief of staff, material, at U.S. Air Force headquarters from 28 April 1955 to 30 April 1959, with the rank of lieutenant general.

 Irvine's decorations included the Army Distinguished Service Medal, the Legion of Merit with oak leaf cluster, the Silver Star, the Distinguished Flying Cross with oak leaf cluster, the Air Medal with oak leaf cluster, the Bronze Star Medal, American Defense Service Medal, European–African–Middle Eastern Campaign Medal, Army Commendation Medal and the Asiatic Pacific Campaign Medal.

 After retiring from the U.S. Air Force, Irvine worked for Avco, and then for Rockwell International, where he was involved with the design and development of the Rockwell B-1 Lancer bomber.